High-brilliance ultra-narrow-band x-rays via electron radiation in colliding laser pulses

-The spectra in (g) and (h) are not only very narrow in energy domain but are also highly collimated, resulting in high brilliance.
-With the same electron beam parameters (1nC charge and $0.01\%$ spreading at $\varepsilon \lesssim 100$ MeV) for the CPW case in panel (d) the peak brilliance is ${\cal B}\sim 2.72 \times 10^{23}$ ph/(s$\cdot$mrad$^2 \cdot$ mm$^2 \cdot$ 0.1\%BW), which is three orders of magnitude larger than the CS in panel (f).
-The peak brilliance in panel (h) is also one order of magnitude larger than a CS even with the location far away from the main peak.
-Therefore, the CPW setup is capable of producing brighter and narrower radiation than a CS.
-Furthermore, the comb-like structure produced in the regime $\xi_2>\xi_1$ [Fig.~\ref{fig:demo}(h)] is very promising.
-While the state-of-art technique of frequency comb can achieve the XUV domain \cite{Gohle_2005,Cingoz_2012,Cavaletto_2014,Porat_2018}, the covet is the hard x-ray regime.
-An attempt in this direction recently shown in \cite{Valialshchikov_2021} via CS with a polarization gating, demonstrated a relative BW of $10^{-2}$ and the spacing between peaks of hundreds of keV.
-In the setup presented here, on the other hand, we can achieve the comb spacing at an optical frequency, with a three orders of magnitude smaller relative BW.
-Moreover, our method has the potential to shrink the comb spacing using a THz or microwave driving field for the $\xi_2$ wave.
+Furthermore, a comb-like structure is produced in Case~II [Fig.~\ref{fig:spec_angle2}(b,c)].
+While state-of-the-art techniques for a frequency comb can achieve the XUV domain \cite{Gohle_2005,Cingoz_2012,Cavaletto_2014,Porat_2018}, the covet is the hard x-ray regime.
+An attempt in this direction recently shown in \cite{Valialshchikov_2021} via CS with a polarization gating, demonstrated a relative BW of $10^{-2}$ and the spacing between peaks of the order of $\sim 100$ keV.
+In our CPW setup, however, the comb spacing is at an optical frequency, with more than one order of magnitude smaller relative BW [Fig.~\ref{fig:spec_angle2}(d)].